mackellardrew/arln_report/README.rst

-for generating PDF reports automatically for ARLN genomes
+For generating PDF reports automatically for ARLN genomes.
+This branch "main"/"master" is just for setting up a basic Python package made CLI with argparse; later branches should specify Dockerfile for dependencies, and eventually WDL wrapper for Terra.

 * Free software: GNU General Public License v3